pongasoft/glu/docs/manual/src/main/sphinx/source/easy-production-setup.rst

  * simple tweaks like port numbers in the meta model
  * more advanced tweaks, like jvm parameters, in the meta model (``configTokens`` section)
- * config roots which lets you add/delete/modify any file in the distributions that will be generated in Step 3
+ * configs roots which lets you add/delete/modify any file in the distributions that will be generated in Step 3
  * console plugins to extend/modify the behavior of the console

 Check the documentation :doc:`configuring glu <glu-config>` for more details.